nobabar/trax/README.md

 Just a simple user interface for the board game [trax](http://www.gamerz.net/pbmserv/trax.html "rules").
 This is the final project of a Java course during first year of a master's degree.

-If you don't want to import the whole project but just the `src/` file you can later compile them by running this command in your terminal :
+If you don't want to import the whole project but just the `src/` file you can later compile it by running this command in your terminal :
 ```Bash
 javac src/*.java -d bin
 ```